A birthday, an anniversary, a job for a customer… No matter how good we think our memory is, we all forget something at one time or another.

 The way we use technology today can help many of us from being forgetful.

-Digital reminders make it easier for even the least tech-savvy amongst us to benefit from alarms and notifications that help to keep track of our schedules.
+Whether through a voice note or a short typed message, digital tools can make it easier for even the least tech-savvy amongst us to benefit from alarms and notifications that help us keep our schedules.

 Here are the seven ways that service reminders can: